Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Evaluation

 \para{Computational cost of \sysname.} Breakdown of computational costs of \sysname are in Table~\ref{tab:computational-costs} (Appendix).
 After generating healing data, \sysname requires 2.49 hours of compute time to fine-tune with model alignment, compared to 1.22 hours to fine-tune without \sysname (when using 2x NVIDIA A100 GPUs) for the \cattwo category using the \ideaTwo classifier with CH approach.

-\para{DPO trade-off analysis.} We analyze trade-offs among DPO alignment parameters for LLaMA-2 chatbot for specialized category using the P-API filter and CH approach.
-Table~\ref{tab:trade1} and~\ref{tab:trade2} in Appendix show the results for DPO trade-off analysis.
+\para{DPO trade-off analysis.} We analyze trade-offs among DPO alignment parameters for LLaMA-2 chatbot for the specialized category (using the P-API filter and the CH approach).
 Recall that $\beta$ controls the divergence from the reference model; lower $\beta$ increases this divergence.
-Keeping LR and epochs constant, we find that decreasing $\beta$ reduces RTR and increases GRD score.
+Keeping LR and epochs constant, decreasing $\beta$ reduces RTR and increases GRD score.
 However, it impacts the PPL (see Table~\ref{tab:trade1} in the Appendix).
-Also, keeping $\beta$ and LR constant, we find that increasing the number of epochs similarly reduces RTR while increasing PPL (see Table~\ref{tab:trade2} in the Appendix).
+Keeping $\beta$ and LR constant, we find that increasing the number of epochs similarly reduces RTR while increasing PPL (Table~\ref{tab:trade2} in the Appendix).

 \para{Understanding impact of biased classifiers.} We conduct a more granular analysis of the impact of biased classifiers on our different defense settings, \ie FT-Heal vs the full \sysname pipeline.
 Results are shown in Table~\ref{tab:bias-table}.
 Focusing on the \cattwo category, we present class-wise RTR for toxic classes BO, TA, and RI (Section~\ref{sec:toxicity-methodology}).
-As discussed, industry APIs poorly detect RI samples, which reflects a higher RTR for RI in FT-Heal setting.
-However, in the full \sysname setting, RI and other class RTRs are significantly reduced.
-This further validates \sysname's effectiveness in handling biased classifiers.
+As seen in the FT-Heal setting, where industry APIs poorly detect RI samples (resulting in a higher RTR for RI), the full \sysname{} setting significantly reduces the RTR for RI along with other classes, further validating its effectiveness against biased classifiers.

-\para{Importance of using the full pipeline.}We test whether applying the model alignment step (DPO) after model fine-tuning on training dataset following the toxicity classification stage (\ie without adding healing data as in FT-Heal) would yield effective results.
-We are only able to achieve an RTR of 30.87\% for the \cattwo category (using the \ideaTwo classifier with CH data), which is still higher than RTR in the no-attack setting.
-In contrast, our full pipeline, which adds healing data in the model fine-tuning step, reduces RTR to 3.2\%.
-We observe similar outcomes for the \catone category as well (results omitted for brevity).